SyncfusionExamples/How-to-avoid-searching-and-Filtering-in-the-CheckBoxColumn-in-WinForms-SfDataGrid/README.md

-# How to avoid searching and Filtering in the CheckBoxColumn in WinForms SfDataGrid
+# How to avoid searching and filtering in the CheckBoxColumn in WinForms DataGrid (SfDataGrid)

-In [Winforms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid){target="_blank"}, avoiding search and filtering based on checkbox column values can be achieved by specifying which columns should be included in search and filtering using the [SearchColumns](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SearchController.html#Syncfusion_WinForms_DataGrid_SearchController_SearchColumns) collection.
+In [Winforms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid), avoiding search and filtering based on checkbox column values can be achieved by specifying which columns should be included in search and filtering using the [SearchColumns](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SearchController.html#Syncfusion_WinForms_DataGrid_SearchController_SearchColumns) collection.

 Additionally, a custom SearchHelperExt class can be created and override the FilterRecords method.
 Within this method, columns that are not part of the SearchColumns collection can be excluded from filtering.